Kitura/kitura.dev/en/guides/typesafehttpbasic.md

 }
 ```

-Now when your route authenticates, a `MyBasicAuth` instance with a primary key matching the provided user name is returned.
+In this example, we have implemented the verifyPassword function by retrieving a user’s profile from a database.
+A profile with an id matching the supplied username is retrieved.
+If no matching id is found, or if the supplied password does not match, the middleware fails.
+If a match is found, the ORM returns an instance of MyBasicAuth, which is then provided to the route handler.
 The instance fields on `MyBasicAuth` should match your user data giving you type-safe authentication in your Codable routes!